sgodfrey66/Polls_and_press/part_03/readme.md

 ## Overview

-(Progress report due) November 29, 2017
+Progress report due March 29, 2018.

 The finish line is in sight!
 You should have your data in hand and some models made.
 This portion of the Capstone contains two parts to help really hone your model and develop mastery over your final project.

-*Goal*: A written progress report on your project submitted the Google Form [here](https://goo.gl/forms/52JPjyuazVumztZM2) and a detailed 1:1 with with your instructors.
+*Goal*: A written progress report on your project submitted the Google Form [here](https://goo.gl/forms/52JPjyuazVumztZM2) (UPDATE LINK) and a detailed 1:1 with with your instructors.

 ---